chriskthomas/linkfree-themes/README.md

 # LinkFree Themes

 This is a collection of themes for [LinkFree Generator](https://github.com/writeplace/linkfree-generator).
-Several themes are currently working in reduced functionality because they rely on customized html templates that are not available in the generator.
-These include:

-- **PurpleSideOfTheForce** No audio.
+You can preview the themes [here](https://writeplace.github.io/linkfree-themes/).

 ## Development